Last Updated on

 - Lack of the activities in the evening – I felt I was taken back to my childhood times when we used to enjoy talking and spending time with real people before we made it to the social media.
 As with the first point – it was an interesting experience for me as I like connecting to people.
 If you can’t imagine yourself without the internet and planned activities for 2 days, I would reconsider this choice.

-Essential questions to ask from the desert tour organizers
+Essential questions to ask from the Thar desert tour organizers

-Irrespectively which way you would choose to explore the desert, I put up a list of important questions to clarify with the organizer and avoid stressful situations in future.
+Irrespectively which way you choose to explore the desert, I put up a list of important questions to clarify with the organizer and avoid stressful situations in the future.

 Does everyone get a camel or will you need to share?

-It’s quite challenging to ride a camel alone, but adding another person there will be not comfortable for both you and the camel.
+It’s quite challenging to ride a camel alone.
+Adding another person will be not comfortable for both you and the camel.

 To be honest, every trek should include mattresses, food and water by default.
 Considering local specifics, do confirm these details for your peace of mind.
 You might also want to ask what food will be provided (if you have allergies) and how many times.

-Who is responsible for arranging the transportation, when and how much it will cost.
+Who is responsible for arranging the transportation from Jaisalmer till the Thar Desert, when and how much it will cost.

 Thar Desert packing list